square/protoparser/README.md

 ProtoParser
 ===========

-Basic parser for `.proto` schema declarations.
+Java parser for `.proto` schema declarations.

 `ProtoSchemaParser` will parse a standalone `File` or schema data directly and return an object representation as a `ProtoFile` instance.